Department of Japanese and East-Asian Studies

 Overseas training in East Asia and fieldwork in Japan

-We recommend studying abroad at a university in China, Taiwan, or South Korea.
-Through thorough practical education on-site, students will hone their language skills and deepen their knowledge.
-In addition, in Japan, students will walk around various regions and historical sites during field work in seminars, and by feeling the breath of history, they will develop the ability to imagine between the lines of written materials such as ancient documents.
+We recommend studying abroad at universities in China, Taiwan, and South Korea.
+Through thorough practical education on site, you will hone your language skills and deepen your knowledge.
+In Japan, you will conduct fieldwork at various regions and historic sites, developing the ability to imagine the spacing between lines in ancient documents and other written materials, and participate in archaeological surveys to learn these methods.